AweSim-OSC/awesim-connect/Documentation/test_cases/TC3.md

 #### 10. Click the lightning bolt icon to connect a secure session.

 * Expected: A popup window to maintain the connection will appear.

-#### 11. Use the provided button to connect to a VNC session using the embedded VNC client.

-* Expected: The embedded VNC client will launch and display the remote desktop.
+* Expected: The VNC client will automatically open and present the Desktop view.

 ## Expected Results